lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 <a name="background"/>

-# Background
+# Concept

 **Who are you?**  This is the most important question when designing a FS3 character.
 It drives every Ability you take.
-A disconnect between your background and your skills is the fastest way to raise a red flag when your character is reviewed.
+A disconnect between your concept and your skills is the fastest way to raise a red flag when your character is reviewed.

-Part of character creation involves writing a short background, or mini-biography, for your character.
-It doesn't need to bes a novel, just 2-3 paragraphs describing the character’s backstory.
-In particular, your background should cover:

-* Who is your character?
-* Why/how did they get here?
-* Anything else important/noteworthy/unusual about your character that might explain your abilities or be good for staff to be aware of.

 <a name="ability-points"/>